 The safety and efficacy of ISOPTO CARPINE ophthalmic solution in children have not been established.
+Due to a lack of pharmacokinetic data for the pediatric population, it is not possible to make particular evidence-based dose recommendations for children.

-Use in patients with hepatic or renal impairment The safety and efficacy of ISOPTO CARPINE ophthalmic solution in patients with hepatic or renal impairment have not been established.
+Use in patients with hepatic or renal impairment

+The safety and efficacy of ISOPTO CARPINE ophthalmic solution in patients with hepatic or renal impairment have not been established.